karanacharya/Uber/Backend/Readme.md

   "location": "body"
   }

 ## Notes
--  PLease make sure that all required fields are provided in the request body.
+-  Please make sure that all required fields are provided in the request body.
 - The email must be unique; if a user with the same email already exists, the registration will fail.

+# User Login Endpoint

+## Endpoint

+`POST /users/login`

+## Description

+This endpoint allows an existing user to log in by providing their email and password.
+It validates the input data and checks the credentials against the database.
+If the login is successful, it returns a JSON Web Token (JWT) for authentication.

+## Required Data

+The request body must be in JSON format and include the following fields:

+- **email**: A string representing the user's email address (required).
+It must be a valid email format.
+- **password**: A string with a minimum length of 6 characters (required).

+### Example Request Body

+{
+"email": "john.doe@example.com",
+"password": "securepassword"
+}

+## Responses

+### Success

+- **Status Code**: `200 OK`
+- **Response Body**:
+  {
+      "Token": "your_jwt_token",
+      "user": {
+      "fullname": {
+      "firstname": "John",
+      "lastname": "Doe"
+  },
+      "email": "john.doe@example.com",
+      "socketId": null
+  }
+  }

+### Client Error

+- **Status Code**: `401 Unauthorized`
+- **Response Body**:
+  {
+  "message": "Invalid Email or Password"
+  }

+## Notes
+- Ensure that the email and password are correct.
+If the credentials do not match, the login will fail.